 And I just recall her being quite a conservative woman in her like dress and her demeanor and her comportment.

-And I recall her always talking about how lucky we should consider ourselves to be to have born be born in the United States as opposed to basically any other country in the world, and especially in the Soviet Union.
+And I recall her always talking about how lucky we should consider ourselves to be to have been born in the United States as opposed to basically any other country in the world and especially in the Soviet Union.

-And it I later on, um, when I thought back on that, the reason why it began to bother me was not because of w of whether it's true or not, but because at that age you have no capacity to critically evaluate anything that you're being told.
+And later on, when I thought back on that, the reason why it began to bother me was not because of whether it's true or not, but because at that age, you have no capacity to critically evaluate anything that you're being told.

 But obviously, there was a very strong political and ideological component of it that ends up propagandizing everything that you think.